|

 Things to study

-Ideally, you have been preparing for your reading of assigned material by Surveying texts and
+Ideally, you have been preparing assigned material every meeting as the semester advances by Surveying

-forming preliminary Questions, then Reading, Reciting, Recording, Relating -and Reviewing too
+texts and forming preliminary Questions, then Reading, Reciting, Recording, Relating -and Reviewing too- so

-of the course-work serve the course-design: review the objectives highlighted in the
+course-work serve the course-design.
+Review the objectives highlighted in the syllabus.

-and your notes, think about how the things you have done each help realize
+think about how the things you have done each help realize goals the course is targeting:

 Terms and items